ccnmagnoo/domain-driven/README.md

 ## Features

-The concept for this mini language be _code independent_ and _easy to understand_ for all kind of professional involved in the initial process of collect knowledge abouts system.
+The concept for this mini language be _code independent_ and _easy to understand_ for all kind of professional involved in the initial process of collect knowledge about system.

 This Extension will lint properly each domain driven design used in this book, with components as